Meet Our Team

 Harry Staff served with the QOOH in the 1960’s until the Regiment was disbanded in 1967.
 From then he has served as an advisor, member of the archive team, member of the QOOH Association and Hon.
 Historical Officer.
 Harry is currently a Trustee of the OY Trust.
 In civilian life Harry was a Health & Safety Law Lecturer.
 Harry is a Widower with three adult children.

 Mick Luxford is a retired telephone engineer.
 Mick began his military career in 1962 and served for 28yrs in both Q (QOOH) Bty, 299 Fd Regt RA and 5 (QOOH) Sqn, 39 (CofL) Sig Regt (SC).
-He was awarded the Territorial Efficiency Medal (TAVR) with 1st and 2nd Clasps, also awarded HM Lord Lieutenant for Oxfordshire Certificate on 29/10/90.
-Mick originally became involved with our association in 2000, taking the role of the association’s Hon Secretary.
-Mick is now the editor of the Oxfordshire Hussar newsletter and webmaster of our website – qooh.org.uk.
+He was awarded the Territorial Efficiency Medal (TAVR) with 1st and 2nd Clasps, and also awarded the HM Lord Lieutenant for Oxfordshire Certificate on 29/10/90.
+Mick originally became involved with our association in 2000, taking on the role of the association’s Hon Secretary.
+Mick had been the editor of the Oxfordshire Hussar newsletter for some 20yrs, but stepped aside in June 2020.
+He is now the webmaster of our website – qooh.org.uk.
 Mick was one of the original archivists, making a start with the OY Trust’s many artifacts and pictures, recording them on a computer database – this was before SOFO was born.

 © qooh.org.uk 2020 All rights reserved